 The 2-Hour Resume Plan

 I was overwhelmed.
 Confidence issues.
 Fear about re-entering the corporate world.
-Uncertainty about references after leaving my previous employer.
+Uncertainty about references after leaving Qualico.

 Bob gave me a reality check on confidence: